[Adopted 6-17-2009 by L.L. No. 3-2009]

 NOTE: This resolution does not incorporate Real Property Tax Law § 459-c verbatim; certain sections of § 459-c have been omitted or modified for the Town of Massena real property tax exemption.

-Real property owned by one or more persons with disabilities, or real property owned by a husband, wife or both, or by siblings, at least one of whom has a disability, and whose income, as hereafter defined, is limited by reason of such disability, shall be exempt from taxation for Town purposes to the extent as provided in the following schedule:
+Real property owned by one or more persons with disabilities, or real property owned by a spouse or both spouses, or by siblings, at least one of whom has a disability, and whose income, as hereafter defined, is limited by reason of such disability, shall be exempt from taxation for Town purposes to the extent as provided in the following schedule:

 Editor's Note: Administrative errors in this section were revised by Res.
 No. 64 of 2009.